 Stick to your size

 I understand the temptation to mess around with sizes—sizing is the final boss that must be conquered if you want to be a true sales master.
 Yes, I get it.
 You’ve found your absolute dream boots that you’ve wanted for literally a year, and they’re half-price.
 But if they’re not your size, baby, take those bad boys out of of that cart.
 I’ve bought shoes that were too big and too small—jeans that were two sizes down, dresses that were two sizes up… and it always, always ends in tears.
 As the old maxim goes: Grant me the strength to accept the things I cannot change.
 And move on.

 Oh, and you are absolutely banned from buying anything on the condition that you will lose weight to fit into it.
-It’s 2020—you’ve been through enough this year.
+You’ve been through enough this year.